ssb22/adjuster/README.md

 `
  : Periodically save checkpoint files in the specified directory.
 These files can save time when starting again after a reboot (and it's easier than setting up Condor etc).
 As well as a protection against random reboots, this can be used for scheduled reboots: if file called ExitASAP appears in the checkpoint directory, annogen will checkpoint, remove the ExitASAP file, and exit.
 After a run has completed, the checkpoint directory should be removed, unless you want to re-do the last part of the run for some reason.

+`--checkpoint-period=CHECKPOINT_PERIOD
+`
+ : Approximate number of seconds between checkpoints (default 1000).
+Setting this to 0 disables periodic checkpoints but still allows use of checkpoint directory for concurrency or ExitASAP processing.

 `-d DIAGNOSE, `--diagnose`=DIAGNOSE
 `
  : Output some diagnostics for the specified word.
 Use this option to help answer "why doesn't it have a rule for...?" issues.
 This option expects the word without markup and uses the system locale (UTF-8 if it cannot be detected).